|

 (of Nantwich Camera Club), Harry Corry (retired shoe vendor in the town), Adrian

-Lawrence (a driving force behind the Nantwich and South Cheshire Show), Phyllis
+driving force behind the Nantwich and South Cheshire Show), Phyllis Simpson (of Simpson

 from the list and it should not be taken that I don't consider the rest worthy

-into present day Nantwich and a taste of the past".
-There are more than 100
+day Nantwich and a taste of the past".
+There

-authors for a contribution, but the others are still to produce their promised
+contribution, but the others were still to produce

-Gareth received a lot of help in the
+promised articles.
+Gareth received a lot of help in

 Mark Potts, perhaps best known for his